 If you are wondering how to sell courses online, you are in good company.
-The capability to reach your target audience selling online courses, and generate revenue, grows each day.
-And the number of tools at your disposal to create and sell your own online course—a profitable online course— has expanded at a near equal pace.
+The capability to reach your target audience with an online course platform and generate revenue grows daily.
+And the number of tools at your disposal to create and sell an online course has expanded at a near equal pace.

 According to some estimates, the global e-learning market is projected to reach USD 390.6 billion by 2026, growing by 11.7% annually.
 Within that overall market, the self-paced online learning market in the US was estimated to be worth $15.86 billion in 2021.
-(More on these and other elearning statistics.)
+(More elearning statistics here.)

 In other words, there is plenty of demand for online courses and online training.
 And with the global pandemic having created a surge in e-learning that is unlikely to snap back to former levels, it’s a pretty good bet that online courses will remain a permanent part of the learning landscape.

 But knowing there is demand for them, in general, and knowing specifically what you need to do to sell online courses are two very different things.